aqaPayam/NakhBot/docs/domain/02-entities.md

 A normal Like appears in the receiver’s Liked By section.

+A normal Like is permanent in MVP and cannot be undone, cancelled, or withdrawn by the sender.

 #### NotInterested

 Permanent negative action from one user toward another.